Many campus events are presented by the Theological Commons at MTSO.

 MTSO has partnered with Ohio Interfaith Power and Light and the Ohio State University School of Environment and Natural Resources to co-sponsor the 2016 Earthkeeping Summit.
 The event will be held on the Ohio State campus.
 Advance registration is required.

 Sept.
 26, 6 p.m.

 People who practice mindfulness have higher levels of resilience and greater levels of attentiveness to their surroundings and their work.
 Mindfulness also facilitates meaning-making and a deeper sense of purpose.
 It is a particularly effective tool for diverse communities.
-Lust, an MTSO Master of Arts in Counseling Ministries student, has worked in the fields of education and social justice through her business, Learning Lab Consulting.
+Lust has worked in the fields of education and social justice through her business, Learning Lab Consulting.

 Oct.
 3, 10 a.m.

 Alumni and friends of MTSO will gather for a day of learning and renewing friendships.
 Events include the Mount Alumni Awards and a presentation by Professor Robin Knowles Wallace reflecting on her 20 years of teaching worship and music at MTSO.

 Keeping Your Head Above Trauma: Lessons to Share

 Conversation with Rita Cavin